 Net Metering Process >10kW

-Complete and return an ‘NOTL Hydro Generation Application’ form.
+The Customer shall complete and return an ‘NOTL Hydro Generation Application’ form.

-NOTL Hydro will review the Application and reply within 15 days via email to advise whether or not there is sufficient capacity on the applicable feeder.
+NOTL Hydro will review the Application and reply within 15 business days by email to advise whether or not there is sufficient capacity on the applicable feeder.

-If capacity is available, customers must then apply for a Connection Impact Assessment (CIA) through NOTL Hydro to determine available capacity and the impact of this project on our distribution system.
+If capacity is available, customers must then apply for a Connection Impact Assessment (CIA) through NOTL Hydro to determine available capacity and the impact of this project on the distribution system.

 The Customer will be responsible for paying the actual costs of the Connection Impact Assessments.
 Please contact NOTL Hydro Engineering department for a cost estimate for the relevant studies.

-The CIA will be conducted within 60 days should no distribution system modification be required (otherwise this will be 90 days).
+The CIA will be conducted within 60 business days should no distribution system modification be required (otherwise this will be 90 days).
 Upon successful completion of the CIA, the customer will be allocated capacity.

 NOTL Hydro will provide a Service Layout/Offer to Connect detailing metering, commissioning and SCADA programming costs.
 If modification to the distribution system is required including, but not limited to, transformation, primary/secondary cable & connections or any protection equipment that may be required, the customer will be provided a proposal detailing the associated costs, which shall be paid prior to proceeding.
 Note that generation facilities greater than 100kW require a three-phase connection.

-The customer designs and builds their generation project in accordance with the ESA (Electrical Safety Authority) guidelines and arranges for an ESA Connection Authorization.
+The customer shall design and build their generation project in accordance with ESA guidelines and arrange for an ESA Connection Authorization.

 NOTL Hydro requires the customer to sign a ‘Net Metering Connection Agreement’.